Shidacea/Shidacea-CPP/README.md

 # Usage

-There are three different ways to use Shidacea.
+There are two main ways to use Shidacea.

 First, you can compile Shidacea without any scripts to a launcher.
 If you want to execute a project from someone else, just download its script files and put them into the custom folder.

-The second two options are to compile your script files together with the Shidacea engine.
+The second option is to compile your script files together with the Shidacea engine.
 This allows for more optimized code at the expense of portability.
-To use this, use `-DSHIDACEA_COMPILE_ALL_SCRIPTS` or `-DSHIDACEA_COMPILE_CORE_SCRIPTS` as options for CMake.
+To use this, use `-DSHIDACEA_COMPILE_FRONTEND=ON` as option for CMake, which will compile the frontend project as bytecode directly into the executable.

-In the first case, all scripts will be compiled into the executable, while in the second case only the core scripts will be compiled.
+It is also possible to use `-DSHIDACEA_COMPILE_SDCLIB=ON` to compile the Shidacea library into the executable.
+This is done by default in the release versions and recommended unless you want to change the library functions.

+Furthermore, the engine core with the SFML bindings can be disabled with `-DSHIDACEA_EXCLUDE_SFML=OFF`.
+This is only necessary if you want to use your own framework for Shidacea.

 ## Load scripts at runtime

 Advantages:
 * Platform independent projects
-* Precompiled Shidacea engine can be used for common platforms
+* Precompiled executables can be used for common platforms
 * After installing Shidacea, you don't need to touch it anymore

 Disadvantages:
 * Everyone can see and modify your code without effort
 * Evaluating the script files takes longer than using bytecode
-* You cannot change the Shidacea core
+* You cannot change the Shidacea core engine directly

-## Precompile scripts
+## Precompiled scripts

 Advantages:
 * Faster evaluation of script files